cwchentw/lightweight-cms/content/reference/concept.md

 This article introduces concepts related to mdcms.

-## Home Page in a mdcms Site
+## Home Page

-Home page in a mdcms site is a special web page that a dedicated layout is utilized. ...
+A home page in a mdcms site is an unique web page that deserves a dedicated layout.
+Such page conveys visitors general impression about a site and directs them to desired information ideally.

+Web programmers typically arrange layout of a home page differently from that of section pages.
+Therefore, they are separated in mdcms.

+## Sections

+Section pages in a mdcms site are intermediate pages from a home page to posts.
+Most sections are purely functional.
+There is no substantial information for visitors in these pages.

+Because sections are merely intermediaries to posts, some web programmers set `noindex` meta tag in them, which is an optional flag in mdcms.